Boeing asks for beacon checks on up to 1,200 jets

 No timeline for the repair was available.

 Boeing declined to comment.
-(Additional reporting by Tim Kelly, Regan Doherty and Alwyn Scott; Editing by Stephen Coates, Tom Pfeiffer and Dan Grebler)
+(Additional reporting by Tim Kelly and Regan Doherty; editing by Stephen Coates and Tom Pfeiffer)